tasb/devops-advanced/labs/lab-03.md

 Now, click on `Review + assign` and then click on `Assign`.

+Do the same process for the resource group `<your-prefix>-echo-app-webapp-prod-rg`.

 ## Step 03 - Use the Feature Flag

 Now let's use the feature flag in the code.